Gcrowder93/Gcrowder93/README.md

 - 📫 How to reach me: **Gcrowder93@gmail.com**

-- ⚡ What I like to do: **I like to play disc golf, shoot some pool, and think about code**
+- ⚡ What I like to do: **I like being a nerd.
+Video games, disc golf, billards, and code.**

 <h3 align="center">Connect with me:</h3>
 <div align="center">